ADMINISTRATIVE UNITS OF MONGOLIA

 Economy

-Uvurkhangai has the highest number of livestock in the country, with the northern part being mainly dedicated to agriculture.
+Uvurkhangai has one of the highest number of livestock in the country, with the northern part being mainly dedicated to agriculture.
 The province has several factories for construction materials and food production.
 The region is relatively well developed in terms of electricity supply, road, and communications infrastructure, and including a wide road highway between Arvaikheer-Ulaanbaatar and Kharkhorin-Ulaanbaatar.

 Infrastructure